 To develop but one, the Pietists Movement was a reaction to cold, stale, dead doctrine in the late 1600s and early 1700s centered in reaction to German Lutheranism.

-1. In essence it seeks application which is essential and desired.
+1. In essence, the Devotional school seeks application, which is essential and desired.

-2. There are dangers in abuse—parachuting in on only certain segments of the whole counsel of God; therefore, there must be a balance between the whole of Scripture and isolated application.
-Abuses include allegorizing, excessive typology,6 and neglect of prior doctrinal bases.
-In simplicity, one can isolate a passage in disregard for context, thereby misinterpreting the authorial meaning.
+2. There are dangers in abuse— parachuting in on only certain segments of the whole counsel of God; therefore, a balance between the whole of Scripture and isolated application is essential.
+Abuses include allegorizing, excessive typology,7 and neglect of prior doctrinal bases.
+In simplicity, a person can isolate a passage in disregard for context, thereby misinterpreting the authorial meaning.

-Likened to the athlete who tends to habitually consume candy bars alone for quick energy, discounting a balanced, high-protein diet does not benefit the aspiring man or woman of God over a long period of time, neither in personal edification nor in policy formation.
+Likened to the athlete who tends to habitually consume candy bars alone for quick energy, discounting a balanced, high–protein diet, an edifying only approach to Scripture does not benefit the aspiring man or woman of God over a long period of time—neither in personal edification nor in policy formation.

 VI.
 THE GRAMMATICAL, HISTORICAL, NORMATIVE SCHOOL